-- 34. A bargaining unit member must submit her/his application for reappointment, tenure, or promotion to the department in accordance with the calendar and in the manner prescribed in this Agreement and department procedures, criteria, standards, and bylaws. - 35.
+- 35. A bargaining unit member must submit her/his application for reappointment, tenure, or promotion to the department in accordance with the calendar and in the manner prescribed in this Agreement and department procedures, criteria, standards, and bylaws. - 36.
 It is the responsibility of each bargaining unit member to document both the quantity and quality of her/his activities and achievements.
-With respect to all recommendations and decisions regarding reappointment, tenure, and promotion, the bargaining unit member has final responsibility for bringing forth all evidence that the bargaining unit member wishes to be advanced in conjunction with recommendations and decisions. - 36.
-Supporting documentation for reappointment, tenure, or promotion shall include a narrative statement for each evaluation criterion, explaining how and to what extent each of the activities claimed has met the standards set forth in the departmental procedures, criteria, standards, and bylaws and the terms of this Agreement.
+With respect to all recommendations and decisions regarding reappointment, tenure, and promotion, the bargaining unit member has final responsibility for bringing forth all evidence that the bargaining unit member wishes to be advanced in conjunction with recommendations and decisions.
+The application shall be deemed complete at the time the department submits its recommendation to the dean.
+After that, however, an applicant may only address errors of fact or supply answers to specific questions initiated and raised by a dean's committee, dean, or provost.

+37. Supporting documentation for reappointment, tenure, or promotion shall include a narrative statement for each evaluation criterion, explaining how and to what extent each of the activities claimed has met the standards set forth in the departmental procedures, criteria, standards, and bylaws and the terms of this Agreement.